ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 public IConfiguration Configuration { get; }
 ```

-Once this is done, we can access our configurations, as easy as that.
+Once this is done, we can access our configurations, as easily as by using the `Configuration` property.

 ##### ConfigureServices